 Why you should use a partition for a home office

 If you’re wondering if using a partition for a home office is really necessary, the answer is ‘yes’.
-A partition is the best way to separate your home office from other parts of the house to create a workplace, without losing space.
+Otherwise you probably wouldn’t be reading this – you have a need for one!
+A partition is the best way to separate your home office from other parts of the house to create a workspace, without having to pay far more to gain more space.

 You may want to keep your kids away from your business papers or want to create a space for yourself and others who may be working in the home.
 Using a partition and placing it in a room, or open-plan areas can work wonders.
 There’s no need to sacrifice the style of your home or feel like you’re living in a cubicle with more persistent structures.